yosbenj/yosbenj/README.md

 ## Data Analyst

-- 📊 Passionate about data analytics and challenges, with a solid foundation in nutrition and public health.
+- 📊 Passionate about data analytics, with a solid foundation in nutrition and public health.
 - 🌱 I am constantly seeking to expand my knowledge and tackle new challenges.
 - 🚀 Open to a world of possibilities where I can apply my analytical skills for impactful outcomes.